More toxic foods? I didn’t think it was possible.

-Countries selling produce coated with Apeel include the United States, Canada, Germany, the United Kingdom, France, Italy, Peru, Spain, Sweden, Norway, China, Australia, South Africa, Poland, and Japan.
+Countries selling produce coated with Edipeel, Apeel’s leading product, include the United States, Canada, Germany, the United Kingdom, France, Italy, Peru, Spain, Sweden, Norway, China, Australia, South Africa, Poland, and Japan.
 Source here.

 In the European Union and the United Kingdom, Apeel is currently limited to fruit with peels that are not typically eaten (avocadoes, citrus fruit, papaya, mangoes, banana, pomegranate, and melons).

-In all other countries, Apeel is approved for spraying on “ALL fresh fruits and vegetables without exception.”
+In all other countries, Edipeel and other Apeel products are approved for spraying on “ALL fresh fruits and vegetables without exception.”

 This includes organic produce.

-I was shocked at how quickly and quietly Apeel has suddenly become part of our lives, with no information campaign or consent requested from shoppers.
+I was shocked at how quickly and quietly Apeel’s Edipeel has suddenly become part of our lives, with no information campaign or consent requested from shoppers.

 Keep reading for more.

 Below, you’ll find ways that you can take action today to raise awareness, add your name to a new petition that’s circulating, build community, and change the trajectory of this new mystery technology being sprayed on our food.